solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 3. Could your chosen stream processing solution also provide the ability to conduct batch processing against large amounts of data while sharing much of the data processing and cleansing code, as well as code to write data to PostgreSQL?

+   Apache Spark is the de facto standard in Big Data processing that is built to conduct batch, interactive, and real-time processing using the same core engine.
+This gives you the benefit of having a unified framework for processing these varying latencies (speeds) of Big Data, as well as being able to conduct machine learning, deep learning, graph processing, and advanced analytics in one place.
+Spark has become a leader in the data engineering and data science industry due to its ease of use, large ecosystem of tools and libraries, and for the fact that it runs batch and streaming workloads 100x faster than Hadoop on average.
+Azure Databricks provides one of the best options for running Spark on managed clusters in Azure.

-   As stated in the previous answer, Apache Spark offers a unified platform for performing batch, interactive query, and real-time stream processing.
+   Apache Spark offers a unified platform for performing batch, interactive query, and real-time stream processing.
 Clusters are defined by selecting VM sizes and capabilities (compute or memory-optimized, GPU, etc.), as well as the number of worker nodes for scaling out Spark processing to handle demanding workloads.
 You can use Python, Scala, SQL, and R, along with a broad ecosystem of libraries you can use for data manipulation and advanced analytics.

    To connect to PostgreSQL from Azure Databricks, you can use the included `org.postgresql.Driver` driver and connect to it with a simple JDBC connection string that can be securely stored in Azure Key Vault and access from within a notebook or library.